katzenpost/katzenpost/docs/specs/threat_model.rst

 1. mix decoy loops will be uniformly distributed over all 10 Providers
 2. Alice's sent messages will go to 1 of 10 Providers

-Therefore a global adversary will be able to keep track of these observations of the network perimeter and learn statistical information about the social graph, and in particular that Alice sends messages to a specific Provider.
-All of that having been said, defense-in-depth suggests that we rely on multiple mechanisms for achieving uncertainty for adversarial correlations.
+Therefore, without the use of end to end decoy traffic, a global adversary would be able to keep track of their observations of the network perimeter and learn statistical information about the social graph.
+In this example the uniform distribution of messages is perturbed by Alice's behavior on the network.

+**Mitigation tactic #1**

+In the context of Katzenpost/Loopix these classical style set intersection attacks don't work at full granularity because destination messages are queued on edge nodes (known as Providers) along with many other received messages to and from other users of the mix network.

+**Mitigation tactic #2**

 Many of our future protocols will scatter message segments across an ever changing set of Providers.
-We also plan on fixing two more fundamental design flaws in our decoy traffic:
+This seems likely to increase uncertainty for adversaries.

+**Mitigation tactic #3**

-1. Clients will send decoy traffic such that the rate of all messages arriving on all of the Providers will be uniformly distributed even when the client is sending legit messages to a subset of Providers.
+Clients will send decoy traffic such that the rate of all messages arriving on all of the Providers will be uniformly distributed even when the client is sending legit messages to a subset of Providers.

+**Mitigation tactic #4**

-2. Providers will modulate their decoy traffic send rate to be inversely proportional to the sum of all the rates of incoming messages from all clients directly connected to that Provider.
+Providers will modulate their decoy traffic send rate to be inversely proportional to the sum of all the rates of incoming messages from all clients directly connected to that Provider.
 In other words, when clients send zero messages the Provider sends a constant rate of decoy traffic.
 The Provider reduces it's decoy send rate when clients increase their send rate such that the total rate of messages coming out of the Provider remains the same if measured over a large enough period of time.

+**Conclusion**

 The sucess of a statistical disclosure attacks often has a lot to do with the advesary's ability to predict user behavior.
 Likewise if user behavior